Björn Söder: Political career

+Early political career

 Söder first joined the Swedish Progress Party in 1991, but left the party in 1994, after internal struggles and instead joined the Sweden Democrats.
 He was elected as a substitute member of the party board in 1997, but left the board to serve as secretary of the Sweden Democrat Youth between 1998 and 2000.
 Between 1998 and 2002, he was a member of the municipal council in Höör Municipality for the Sweden Democrats.
 In 2001, he was again elected as a member of the party board and later the same year of the party executive committee.
 In the same year he was also elected as a member of the church assembly of the Diocese of Lund and as a substitute member of the church assembly of the Church of Sweden.

 At the Sweden Democrats' national meeting in 2003, Söder was elected as deputy party chairman.
 He left this post at the national meeting in 2005, when he was elected as party secretary.
 In 2005, he was once again elected as a member of the church assembly of the Diocese of Lund and as a full member of the church assembly of the Church of Sweden.
 Between 2006 and 2010, Söder was a member and party group leader of the Sweden Democrats in the Scania Regional Council as well as a member of the municipal council in Helsingborg Municipality.

+Member of the Riksdag (2010 - present)

 In the 2010 general election, the Sweden Democrats for the first time entered the Riksdag with 5.70% of the votes and Söder, placed second on the party's national ballot, was elected as a Member of the Riksdag (SD) along with 19 other Sweden Democrats politicians.
 On 24 September 2010, he was elected as group leader of the Sweden Democrats in the Riksdag.